Threat of EU oil ban already costing Russia

 'Moral condemnation'

-At the same time, more than 600 European or other Western firms had chosen to partly or wholly exit the Russian market due to show "moral condemnation" of Russia's aggression in Ukraine, Luc Devigne, a senior official in the EU foreign service, noted.
+At the same time, more than 600 European or other Western firms had chosen to, partly or wholly, exit the Russian market to show "moral condemnation" of Russia's aggression in Ukraine, Luc Devigne, a senior official in the EU foreign service, noted.

 Over 100 Russian firms have also been downgraded by international ratings firms as a result of the EU measures, making them less investible, the commission experts said.